 King Peter's street (ser.
 "Ulica Kralja Petra") is possibly the most beautiful street in Belgrade.
-It goes from the building of the Patriarchate, in Kosančićev Venac neighborhood, crosses Knez Mihailova street, and continues further on all the way to Emperor Dušan street.
-It is very long and narrow, and it is connecting two historical districts, Savamala with Dorćol.
+It goes from Kosančićev Venac neighborhood (and the building of the Patriarchate, in the immediate vecinity of the Belgrade Fortress), crosses Knez Mihailova street, and continues further on all the way to Emperor Dušan street.
+It is very long and reasonably narrow street (stretches 1 km), and it is connecting two historical districts, Savamala and Dorćol.

 It is named after King Peter, the most beloved Serbian king, also called "People's King", and the first king from Karadjordjević dynasty, crowned in 1903.
 Actually, it was officially named "King Peter's street" in 1904, a year after his coronation.
 The street is bordered with numerous classical buildings, of great beauty and importance.

-The lower part of the street (below Knez Mihailova street) is semi-pedestrian, and the majority of edifices were built in the late 19th century.
+The part between Kosančićev Venac and Knez Mihailova street is semi-pedestrian, and the majority of edifices were built in the late 19th century.
 There you can see the monumental building of the Patriarchate, with the Museum of the Serbian-Orthodox Church inside, then Princess Ljubica Residence museum (ser.
 "Konak Kneginje Ljubice"), the Cathedral Church of St. Michael (ser.
 "Saborna Crkva"), Kafana "?" (eng.
 "Question Mark Tavern") - the oldest tavern in the city, and buildings of the National Bank (with one of the most beautiful interiors in Belgrade), King Peter Elementary School (designed by the first female architect in Serbia), and houses of merchants Milorad Pavlović and Crvenčanin (introducing mezzanine in Belgrade's architecture).

 After crossing with Knez Mihailova it becames a one-way cobblestone street.
 There is a modern and exclusive "Rajićeva" shopping mall, then two magnificent examples of Secession in Belgrade's architecture - House of Aron Levi and Stamenković House, further down there are buildings of the Aero Club and the Jewish Historical Museum, and Bajrakli mosque, looking to the left at the corner with Gospodar Jevremova street, the oldest building in Belgrade (1575).
 King Peter's street ends at the corner with Emperor Dušan street (ser.
 "Ulica Cara Dušana"), near the house of Nicolas Doxat, the oldest civil building in Belgrade (1727).